ModelingBetterDecisions/modelingbetterdecisions.github.com/_posts/12022-07-01-RubeGoldberg.markdown

 layout: moar
 img:
 category: model
-title:
+title: Rube Goldberg
 description: |
 ---
-Name: Rube Goldberg
-Summary: Not necessary a model, but a helpful visual reference.
+Not necessary a model, but a helpful visual reference.
 19XX's artist Rube Goldberg created unnecessarily complex processes to complete a simple task.
 Systems are often influenced by Conway's Law and Industrial-Revolution-era mindsets (Fredrick Taylor's Scientific management).
 Prioritizing local-optimization can lead to many pieces which don't work well as a whole.